darkyboys/webnative/README.md

 ## Installation
 `WebNative` is called `wn` in it's apis and it has 2 repositories , One containg just the libraries which you can find (https://github.com/darkyboys/webnative-libraries)[here] and the repository containing the wncc which can is this repository, You only have to install from this repo and wncc has builtin repo management then.

- > Before you install make sure that you have the cook build system which you can fine (https://github.com/darkyboys/cook)[here] and git anf gcc compiler
+ > Before you install make sure that you have the cook build system which you can fine (https://github.com/darkyboys/cook)[here] and git and gcc compiler

 Now then just these commands in your shell:
 ```bash